NorCz/MessageApp/README.md

 API documentation is available under the [Wiki](https://github.com/NorCz/MessageApp/wiki/MessageApp-Backend-API-Documentation) tab.

 The server sends requests to the configured Active Directory server in order to create users in the messaging system.
 Users are created when the server is run (if the database file is already present), and new users are added every 15 minutes.
 The server makes use of the LDAP protocol for this purpose, sending requests to `ldap://[ad_server_dn]`.
 That DNS name must be reachable in the network where the Docker container is deployed in order to allow communication with the domain controller.
 For this service to work, you must provide the domain name, (`ad_server_dn`), the common name of the group from which users are fetched (`ad_group_cn`), and the login information of the user as which the service is supposed to execute LDAP queries (`ad_username` and `ad_password`).
+A user imported like this receives an email with a generated password and a warning to change it after logging in.

+The system was tested with the Active Directory service implemented by Windows Server 2019.

 ### Requirements